Giocoso 3 - The Play Music Menu : Play Music with Defaults

 Note, too, that the under-played computation is based on the time a composer's music is played, not on how many compositions or recordings by that composer are played: Wagner would always be at an unfair advantage if were based on the mere count of plays, as it only takes one or two plays of his recordings to rack up many, many hours of play-time, for example.
 By measuring time, rather than play-counts, we ensure that even though Wagner isn't selected to be played very often, the fact that it takes interminable days to listen to just one of his operas when it finally gets selected means that he's regarded as an often-played composer 🙂

 Unplayed Work: Another setting available in the Persistent Configuration file is 'Only play previously unplayed recordings'.
 If that is set to 'yes' (which it isn't by default) then if a recording has ever previously been played, it ceases to be a candidate for a new randomised play.
-The determinant of 'has this been played before' is whether the full folder (or path) name appears, exactly, in Giocoso's history of plays table.
-If it does, then it has been previously played and the candidate selection is discarded and a new one made, up to the user-defined limit of the number of searches permitted before giving up.
+The determinant of 'has this been played before' depends on whether you are using Giocoso Pro features (available from Version 3.30 and up).
+If you are not, then the test is whether the full folder (or path) name appears, exactly, in Giocoso's history of plays table.
+If you are, then the test becomes whether the computed "RECHASHVALUE" for a recording appears in the global_plays table.
+The RECHASHVALUE is computed from the concatenation of the COMPOSER and COMPOSITION tags associated with a recording.

 Note that it's perfectly valid to set both a minimum and maximum duration: minimum=10, maximum=30 means you want to listen to recordings that are not too short, but which don't last longer than half an hour, either: an entirely logical combination of attributes.
 If you happen to set the two parameters the wrong way round (say minimum=40 and maximum=20), Giocoso will silently swap the two values so that they continue to make logical sense.